directus/directus/docs/app/content.md

 # Content

-> The Content Module is the primary way for Users to interact with Items in a Collection _(i.e. database content)_.
+> The Content Module is the primary way for Users to interact with Items in a Collection.
+Users will have the tools they
-> No-code Users will have the tools they need to view and manage, sort and order, or even import and export data easily
+> need to view and manage, sort and order, or even import and export data easily and intuitively no matter what your
-> and intuitively no matter what your data model contains, from blog posts to event bookings, IoT fleet geo-positions to
-> CRM, and everything in between.
+> data model contains, from blog posts to event bookings, IoT fleet geo-positions to CRM, and everything in between.

 [[toc]]